salmaatarekk/posts-app/README.md

 - Use the react-icons/ai library to display a heart icon for liking and disliking posts.

 3.Folder Structure:
-The project follows a modular structure and includes the following components.
+The project follows a modular structure and includes the following components:

 3.1 Pages:
 - Landing page (posts page): Displays posts retrieved from local storage